San7o/hive-operator/README.md

 ## Getting the inode and device id

 The first challenge is getting the pair inode + device id of the file we want to trace.
-We need both to identify a real ""phisical"" file because the inode is an identifier in a superblock, and different partitions have different superblocks therefore It is possible to have different files in different partitions with the same inode.
-Moreover, containers often have some layers of separation between the host filesystem and the containerized filesystem and this problem can occur more often.
+We need both to identify a real ""physical"" file because the inode is an identifier in a superblock, and different partitions have different superblocks.
+Therefore, It is possible to have different files in different partitions with the same inode.
+Moreover, containers often have some ways of sandboxing between the host filesystem and the containerized filesystem so this problem can occur more often.

 On a UNIX system, getting this information can be done by running the `stat(1)` command or calling `stat(2)` with the path of the file, this is the easy part.
-The hard part is to get the path.
+The hard part is to get the path itself.

-Considering that the operator lives inside a kubelet in a kubernetes cluster, we cannot assume that It can access all the files.
+Considering that the operator lives inside a kubelet in a kubernetes cluster, we cannot assume that It can access all the filasystem's of all the pods.
 In fact, It can read at most the filesystems in the kubelet where the operator lives.
 We cannot even assume that kubelets live in the same machine.
 This means that there must be an operator on each kubelet that accesses the filesystems of the pods present in Its kubelet.

 The next problem is how do we decide which pod we need to access and how.
 We will answer those two questions separately.